Miami (OH) vs. Central Michigan NCAA Football Odds, Plays and Insights | October 2, 2021

 - The combined points per game average of the two teams, 53.3, is 2.7 points fewer than Saturday's over/under.

-- This contest's total is 1.0 point above the 55 these two squads combine to allow per game this season.
+- This contest's over/under is 1.0 point more than the 55 these two squads combine to surrender per game this season.

-- The average total in RedHawks games this season is 52.6, 3.4 points fewer than Saturday's over/under of 56 .

-- In 2021, games involving the Chippewas have averaged a total of 57.6 points, 1.6 more than the set over/under in this contest.
+- In 2021, games involving the Chippewas have averaged a total of 57.6 points, 1.6 more than the set total in this contest.

 Miami (OH) Stats and Trends

-- Miami (OH) has covered the spread on one occasion this season.
+- Miami (OH) has one win against the spread in four games this season.

-- The RedHawks have been favored by 1 point or more one time this season and have not covered the spread in any of them.

-- Miami (OH)'s games this year have hit the over on two of four set point totals (50%).

 - The RedHawks have four giveaways this season, while the Chippewas have four takeaways .